Jones, Isabela: Demographics

 In the 2020 census, the population of Jones, Isabela, was 45,628 people, with a density of sigfig 45,628/670.14.

 There was originally a population of Agta [Pugot/Aeta] living in the vicinity of Jones, along the Dicamay River.
 The Agta are one of the many groups known as 'Negritos' and who are descended from the pre-Austronesian population of the islands.
 The Dicamay Agta, who combined hunter-gathering with swidden agriculture, have been severely impacted by the influx of other ethnic groups who took up hillside and farm lands, resulting in there being no Agta living in the area today.
 There are numerous reports of the Agta having been driven off their lands, and in some cases of having been killed by immigrant groups of farmers.

 Languages

-Jones is dominantly using these languages: Iloko, Yogad, Bugkalot/Ilongot, Dicamay Agta.
+Jones is dominantly using these languages: Ilocano, Yogad, Bugkalot/Ilongot, Dicamay Agta.
 English, being one of the official languages is used primarily in communication for government publications, local newsprints, road signs, commercial signs and in doing official business transactions.
 Tagalog, another official language and is also considered the national language is used as verbal communication channel among residents.